-Delete one or more items from your model using the Project Browser
+Delete one or more items from your model using the Browser window

-Step Action 1 In the Project Browser, click on an item to select it.
+Step Action 1 In the Browser window, click on an item to select it.
 To select additional items, or to remove items from the selection, use Ctrl+click or Shift+click.
-The selected items are highlighted in the Project Browser.
+The selected items are highlighted in the Browser window.
 2 Either: Press Ctrl+Delete or Right-click on one of the selected elements, then select the 'Delete selected item(s)' option A confirmation dialog displays.
 3 Click on the Yes button.
 The selected items are deleted from your model.